Rocchetta Mattei: Venturoli and the 20th century

-After Mattei’s death, Rocchetta Mattei and the electrohomeopathy business passed to his adopted son Mario Venturoli Mattei.
+After the inheritance crisis of 1887–1888, caused by unsuccessful financial operations by Mattei's nephew Luigi, several family properties were put up for auction and even the Rocchetta was placed at risk.
+Cesare Mattei consequently disinherited Luigi and relied on his collaborator Mario Venturoli, whom he adopted in 1888.
+After Mattei's death, Rocchetta Mattei and the electrohomeopathy business passed largely to Venturoli, who took the name Mario Venturoli Mattei.

 Venturoli oversaw further architectural changes, adding Liberty-style decorative schemes and interiors to parts of the castle, including the Music Room, the Hall of Peace and the final arrangement of the Hall of the Ninety.
 Under his direction the network of electrohomeopathic depots continued to expand internationally until the early 20th century.

 The production of Mattei remedies in Bologna carried on, with ups and downs and amid controversy from the medical establishment, until the 1960s, when the laboratories finally closed in 1968.

-During the Second World War the castle was occupied and suffered damage.
-In the post-war period Mattei’s heirs attempted to donate the property to public institutions without success.
-In 1959 it was purchased by entrepreneur Primo Stefanelli, who transformed it into a private tourist attraction with a hotel and entertainment facilities.
+During the Second World War the castle was occupied by German forces and suffered damage and the loss of furnishings.
+In the post-war period Mattei's heirs attempted to donate the property to public institutions without success.
+In 1959 it was purchased by entrepreneur Primo Stefanelli, who transformed it into a private tourist attraction with a hotel, restaurant and entertainment facilities.
 This phase, often remembered for its somewhat kitsch additions, nevertheless helped keep the site in use until financial difficulties led to its closure in 1986 and subsequent abandonment.

 By the early 2000s the complex was in a serious state of decay, with structural problems and widespread deterioration of its finishes and decorative apparatus.